AxisCommunications/media-stream-library-js/CONTRIBUTING.md

 don't forget to write `BREAKING CHANGE:` inside the commit message body, followed by a description of what has changed and how to adapt for it.

-We use `node`, `npm`, and `just` for any development related things, so make sure you have those installed.
+We use `node`, `yarn`, and `just` for any development related things, so make sure you have those installed.
 If you want to run the examples against a test RTSP server, you'll need to have a working `docker` environment with access to docker hub.

 ### Testing

-Make sure your changes pass linting and unit testing locally to save time with your PR, by running `just test`.
+Make sure your changes pass linting and unit testing locally to save time with your PR, by running `just lint` and just test`.
 If you add a new feature, please write a new unit test to catch any future regressions.

-Most components have unit tests, and basic proper behaviour is always tested, but we don't have full coverage (yet) of all the component code.
+Most components have unit tests, and basic proper behaviour is always tested, but we don't have full coverage of all the component code.
 If you contribute a new component, please make sure it has appropriate unit tests with sufficient coverage.